The Hunchback of Notre Dame (1996 film): Writing

-Tab Murphy was brought on board to write the screenplay, and it was decided early on that Quasimodo would be the center of the story, as he was in preceding live-action film adaptations.
-In the early drafts, Quasimodo served as a Cyrano between Phoebus and Esmeralda, but it was discarded to focus more on Quasimodo.
-Meanwhile, a love story between Quasimodo and Esmeralda was also conceived, according to Murphy, but "we decided to make Phoebus more heroic and central to the story.
-Out of that decision grew the idea of some sort of a triangle between Quasimodo, Esmeralda and Phoebus."
 Some of the novel's key characters were jettisoned entirely.
 The gargoyles of Notre Dame were added to the story by Trousdale and Wise.
 Their portrayal as comedic friends and confidantes of Quasimodo was inspired by a portion of the novel, which reads: "The other statues, the ones of monsters and demons, felt no hatred for Quasimodo…The saints were his friends and blessed him; the monsters were his friends, and protected him.
 Thus he would pour out his heart at length to them."

-One of the first changes made to accommodate Disney's request was to turn the villainous Claude Frollo into a judge rather than an archdeacon, thus avoiding religious sensibilities in the finished film.
+One of the production's pivotal changes was to relocate Claude Frollo's authority from the clergy to the secular realm.
+In Hugo's novel, Frollo is the Archdeacon of Notre-Dame, but Disney feared that presenting an evil clergyman would antagonize Christian organisations.
+Frollo was therefore made a judge and minister of justice, with the Archdeacon made into a separate character.
+Story supervisor Finn noted the narrative problem this created: "It doesn't make any sense for him to not be the Archdeacon, because what's he doing with Quasimodo?
+What possible relationship could they have?
+Which is what led to the backstory that became 'The Bells of Notre Dame'."

 "As we were exploring the characters, especially Frollo, we certainly found a lot of historical parallels to the type of mania he had: the Confederate South, Nazi Germany, take your pick," explained Wise.
 "Those things influenced our thinking."
 Producer Don Hahn evaluated that one inspiration for Frollo was found in Ralph Fiennes's performance as Amon Goeth in Schindler's List (1993), who had murdered Jews yet lusted after his Jewish maid.

 For the opening sequence, Disney story veteran Burny Mattinson constructed an effective sequence that covered much exposition, although Katzenberg felt something was missing.
 Following Stephen Schwartz's suggestion to musicalize the sequence, French animators Paul and Gaëtan Brizzi storyboarded the sequence to Menken and Schwartz's music resulting in "The Bells of Notre Dame".
 Schwartz also worked closely with the writing team even suggesting that the audience should be left wondering what the outcome of what Phoebus would do before he extinguishes the torch in water in retaliation against Frollo.